Best daily deals

 How do you connect my Bluetooth headphones to my TV?

-If you have Bluetooth headphones and your TV has Bluetooth compatibility, you can connect your headphones that way.
+If you have Bluetooth headphones and your TV has Bluetooth compatibility, you can connect them that way.
 Generally, this will involve going into the settings menu of your TV, searching for an accessories menu, and you should see the option to connect to Bluetooth there.
 Make sure your headphones are visible by putting them in pairing mode so they are ready to connect and search for the device.
 Once you see it come up on the Bluetooth results on your TV, connect to them.
 Voila!

 Here are step-by-step instructions for connecting Bluetooth headphones for a few specific TV models.